j-lucas-d/selenium-wrapper/README.md

 ## Note
 1. Selenium is finicky with browser versions.
 The driver and browser versions must always match
-2. Currently only working for Linux
+2. Currently only working / tested for Linux